aiddata/geo-datasets/kubernetes/helm_chart/README.md

    If you want to build your own image, follow the instructions in "Creating the image" section below to build the image yourself.

+2. Build dependencies (dask) for helm cluster
+   `helm dependency build ./helm_chart`

-2. Here is an example command for installing the helm chart from the parent directory.
+3. Here is an example command for installing the helm chart from the parent directory.
    Please review it carefully before running!
    ```shell
    cd geodata-container